 Her classical career is further broadended by her skills in World Music, Theatre, Film, Composition & Improvisation.
 She has appeared in the UK, Europe, USA, South-East Asia, South America and China, and is a household name in Australia.
-Described by ABC CLASSIC FM as, one of Australia’s leading performance artists and by LIMELIGHT MAGAZINE, in a 2007 cover story, as one of the leading female influences in classical music worldwide, she is an Alumnus of SYDNEY UNIVERSITY, and also studied in Paris on a French Government scholarship with Alain Marion and Jean-Pierre Rampal.
-She has acted as translator for Alain Marion’s summer master classes at L’ACADEMIE INTERNATIONALE D’ETE DE NICE, was selected to perform the annual tribute to Alain Marion, at his residence outside Avignon, France, and is the only Australian to have been invited to perform at the CONVENTION DE LA FLUTE FRANÇAISE in Vieme.
+Described by ABC CLASSIC FM as, one of Australia’s leading performance artists and depicted by LIMELIGHT MAGAZINE, in a 2007 cover story, as one of the leading female influences in classical music worldwide, she is an Alumnus of SYDNEY UNIVERSITY, and also studied in Paris on a French Government scholarship with Jean-Pierre Rampal and Alain Marion – she has acted as translator for Alain Marion’s summer master classes at L’ACADEMIE INTERNATIONALE D’ETE DE NICE, and was selected to perform the annual tribute to him at his residence outside Avignon, France.
+And she is the only Australian to have been invited to perform at the CONVENTION DE LA FLUTE FRANÇAISE in Vieme.

 Jane Rutter was the founder of the innovative chamber group, POSH, has toured for MUSICA VIVA AUSTRALIA and has appeared with THE SEYMOUR GROUP and THE AUSTRALIA ENSEMBLE, performs worldwide as a soloist in recital, as a concerto soloist with such orchestras as the AUSTRALIAN CHAMBER ORCHESTRA, and in her one-woman classical-cabaret performances.
 Her concert-theatre piece, TUTTI-FLUTTI, was nominated for an EDINBURGH FESTIVAL FRINGE award.

-Her work has seen her collaborate with such prominent artists as Richard Bonynge and Christopher Hogwood, Pascale Roge, THE MANHATTAN TRANSFER, David Helfgott, Slava Grigoryan, Tina Arena, Rick Price, Taryn Fiebig, Nina Perlove, Bertrand Cervera, David Braccini, Kathryn Selby, Greta Bradley, Tommy Emmanuel, James Morrison, Janis Siegel, Yvonne Kenny, Gerard Willems, Michael Crawford, Teddy Tahu Rhodes, David Hobson and Simon Tedeschi.
+Her work has seen her appear on the same bill as Luciano Pavarotti and José Carreras and collaborate with such prominent artists as Richard Bonynge and Christopher Hogwood, Pascale Roge, THE MANHATTAN TRANSFER, David Helfgott, Slava Grigoryan, Tina Arena, Rick Price, Taryn Fiebig, Bertrand Cervera, David Braccini, Kathryn Selby, Greta Bradman, Tommy Emmanuel, James Morrison, Janis Siegel, Yvonne Kenny, Gerard Willems, Michael Crawford, Teddy Tahu Rhodes, David Hobson and Simon Tedeschi.

 She collaborated, for her album TITANIA’S DREAM, with Oscar nominee composer, David Hirshfelder, subsequently playing the role of Titania in performances of A MIDSUMMER NIGHT’S DREAM at Diane Cilento’s KARNAK PLAYHOUSE in Queensland.

 The sound track album to her DVD, AN AUSTRALIAN IN PARIS: HOMAGE TO FRENCH FLUTE reached No1 position in the classical charts and was nominated for an ARIA award.
-Her albums FRENCH KISS and IMPROVISATIONS, an homage to 1970’s flautist, Paul Horn, both appeared in the Top 10 ARIA classical charts in the same week, FRENCH KISS going on to achieve No1 position.
+Her albums FRENCH KISS and FLUTE SPIRIT: DREAMS & IMPROVISATIONS, an homage to 1970’s flautist, Paul Horn, both appeared in the Top 10 ARIA classical charts in the same week, FRENCH KISS going on to achieve No1 position.

-Her most recent recordings include FLUTE SPIRIT, DREAMS AND IMPROVISATIONS, and VIVALDI: THE FOUR SEASONS with SINFONIA AUSTRALIS available on the ABC CLASSICS label and FLUTE FANTASY, an album of the music for flute in film.
+Other recent recordings include VIVALDI: THE FOUR SEASONS with SINFONIA AUSTRALIS available on the ABC CLASSICS label and FLUTE FANTASY, an album of the music for flute in film.